 Milestones of the thyssenkrupp Rasselstein history

 thyssenkrupp Rasselstein's origins go back to the year 1760 - a company history of over 250 years.
-Rasselstein was the name of an adjoining quarry in Neuwied and still stands for the only tinplate manufacturer in Germany.
+Rasselstein was the name of an adjoining quarry in Neuwied and still stands for the only packaging steel manufacturer in Germany.

 An ironworks "near Rasselstein" is mentioned for the first time in official documents.
 "Rasselstein" was the name of an adjoining quarry.